 The same is true if you’ve got a HELOC that’s approaching the end of its interest-only repayment period.
 Once you have to start repaying the principal, you could see your payments increase substantially which can put a major strain on your wallet.
 Refinancing to a fixed-rate loan helps you avoid any nasty surprises in both situations.

-When you’re trying to decide whether to refinance, the best thing to do is run the numbers to figure out how much you’ll save and whether it’s worth the fees you’ll have to pay.
-If the closing costs are a relatively high, it’ll take you longer to recoup the expense in terms of the money you’re saving on a monthly basis.
+When you’re trying to decide whether to refinance, the best thing to do is go through the numbers.
+Figure out how much you’ll save and whether it’s worth the fees you’ll have to pay.
+If the closing costs are a relatively high, it’ll take you longer to recoup the expenses in savings.

 For example, if you’re paying $4,000 in closing costs and you’re saving $200 a month on your mortgage, it’ll take you 20 months to reach the break even point.
 If you’re planning on moving again in the near future, it may not make sense to refinance since there’s no guarantee you’ll recover the costs.
-On the other hand, if you are planning on staying put, refinancing could potentially put far more back in your wallet than what you what’d you have to pay in fees.
+On the other hand, if you are planning on staying put, refinancing could potentially help you save.